ProfessionalWiki/SemanticBundle/README.md

 ### Verify everything went alright

 Check the "Special:Version" page on your wiki.
-If it lists Semantic MediaWiki, installation was successful.
+If it lists Semantic MediaWiki, the installation was successful.

 Finally, please consider [sponsoring the project].

 ## How this works

-This section is to provide extra background to people familiar with the MediaWiki extension registration mechanism.
-Understanding it is not required for using Semantic Bundle.
+This section provides extra background to people familiar with the MediaWiki extension registration mechanism.
+Understanding that it is not required to use Semantic Bundle.

-Semantic Bundle pulls in all relevant Semantic MediaWiki extensions via Composer by defining them as dependency in its `require` section.
-By including `SemanticBundle.php` you enable these extensions, since `SemanticBundle.php` calls `wfLoadExtensions` just like you would do if you had installed them individually.
+Semantic Bundle pulls all relevant Semantic MediaWiki extensions via Composer by defining them as dependencies in its `require` section.
+By including `SemanticBundle.php`, you enable these extensions since `SemanticBundle.php` calls `wfLoadExtensions`, just like you would have if you had installed them individually.

-If you want to only load some of the extensions, you can call `wfLoadExtensions` yourself instead of including `SemanticBundle.php`.
+If you want only to load some of the extensions, you can call `wfLoadExtensions` yourself instead of including `SemanticBundle.php`.

 ## Update/version policy

-Like this included extensions, Semantic Bundle itself follows [semantic versioning](https://semver.org/).
+Like these included extensions, Semantic Bundle follows [semantic versioning](https://semver.org/).
 This means that we avoid breaking changes in all but our major versions.

 In other words, if you install version `~42.0` of Semantic Bundle, you can run `composer update` at any later time without worrying a breaking change will be included.
-No extensions will be removed, no extensions will be added and no extensions will be upgraded to a new version that itself has breaking changes.
+No extensions will be removed, no extensions will be added, and no extensions will be upgraded to a new version with breaking changes.

-To get the latest set of extensions included by Semantic Bundle, make sure your "composer.local.json" file contains the latest version of Semantic Bundle.
+To get the latest set of extensions included by Semantic Bundle, make sure your "composer.local.json" file contains the latest version of the Semantic Bundle.

 ## Version history